rust-lang/rust-forge/src/archive/fott.md

 Gabor's major contributions to Rust have been in the area of language design.
-In the last year he has produced a number of very high quality RFCs, and though many of them of not yet been accepted, his ideas are often thought-provoking and have had a strong influence on the direction of the language.
+In the last year he has produced a number of very high quality RFCs, and though many of them have not yet been accepted, his ideas are often thought-provoking and have had a strong influence on the direction of the language.
 His [trait based exception handling RFC][tbeh] was particularly innovative, as well that [for future-proofing checked arithmetic][checked].
 Gabor is an exceedingly clever